Effective from November 2020 (updated July 2026)

 - actively preventing violence, abuse, neglect, exploitation or discrimination;

-- identifying and managing risks to participants;
+- identifying and managing risks to Members;